Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 That usually means at least an inch to an inch and a half.

-If you DON’T have a good utility knife with an extending blade or an old knife with a dull blade, this is a good, inexpensive alternative for custom cutting Kaizen foam.
+Pick one up if you DON’T have a good utility knife with an extending blade or an old knife with a dull blade.
+It’s a good, inexpensive alternative for custom-cutting Kaizen foam.

 The long nose marker is a must-have.